 Nothing has survived the first three posts (Smith’s Ranch, Magoffinsville, and Concordia Ranch).
 At the Hart’s Mill site (1878-93), on the western edge of El Paso at the intersection of the U.S. 80 overpass and Doniphan Street, are several officers’ quarters, now used as apartments and adobe barracks.
 At modern Fort Bliss (1893-present), on the northeastern edge of the city, is an adobe replica of the Magoffinsville fort, donated by the El Paso Chamber of Commerce.

 It now serves as a chapel and museum.
-Other buildings of interest at the modern post include the old brick mess hall, remodeled and now serving as the post exchange; 14 sets of officers’ quarters, still in use; and 2 original barracks buildings, on either side of the old mess hall, housing administrative offices.
+Other buildings of interest at the modern post include the old brick mess hall, remodeled and now serving as the post exchange; 14 sets of officers’ quarters, still in use; and two original barracks buildings on either side of the old mess hall, housing administrative offices.
 Fort Bliss National Cemetery is also located on the post.

-Today, it is the Army’s second-largest installation behind the adjacent White Sands Missile Range.
-It is situated La Noria Mesa, north of El Paso.
+Today, the Army’s second-largest installation is behind the adjacent White Sands Missile Range.
+It is situated in La Noria Mesa, north of El Paso.

 © Kathy Alexander/Legends of America, updated November 2022.